Frequently Asked Questions about Freshwater and Estuarine Harmful Algal Blooms

 What guidelines does California use for HABs?

 Currently, there are no federal or state regulatory standards for cyanotoxins in recreational waters or drinking water.
-Participating state agencies have developed suggested guidelines for addressing health concerns for cyanotoxins in recreational waters.
-The Department of Public Health, county health departments, and water body managers are encouraged to use this guidance for posting water bodies when HABs pose a health threat.
+Participating state agencies have developed suggested voluntary guidance for responding to HABs in recreational waters.
+The Department of Public Health, local health departments, and water body managers are encouraged to use this guidance for posting water bodies when HABs pose a health threat.
 Guidance is also available for addressing cyanotoxins in drinking water.

 What can I do?